lojikil/make-love-part0/make-love-presi.md

 # PRNG

 - simple mathematical formula
-- easy to implement (LCG ≈ 1 line of code)
+- easy to implement (LCG â‰ˆ 1 line of code)
 - `X[n + 1] = (a * X[n] + c) mod m`
 - `a`, `c`, `m` all have mathematical relationships